Hike at a Glance

 Originally consisting of large, well-spaced trees and a grassy floor, the Chiltern Box lronbark forest has changed considerably since European settlement.
 The discovery of gold in I 858 resulted in many of the trees being cut down to supply timber for the mines and firewood for local people.
 Today the vegetation is mainly regrowth and the trees are mostly young (less than 60 years old) straight and relatively close together.

-Looking for hikes and trails in Chiltern-Mount Pilot National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Chiltern-Mount Pilot National Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit